armorfret/terraform-provider-awscreds/README.md

 ## Installation

-Go to https://github.com/akerl/terraform-provider-awscreds/releases and download the latest release for your platform, and plop it into your $PATH as `terraform-provider-awscreds`
+Go to https://github.com/akerl/terraform-provider-awscreds/releases and download the latest release for your platform, and plop it into your `~/.terraform.d/plugins` as `terraform-provider-awscreds`

 ### Development